Dragonrun1/uuid64type/README.md

 [person_db_skeleton](https://github.com/Dragonrun1/person_db_skeleton)

-Look at the `config/cli-config.php` for how to register the custom type in Doctrine.
+Have a look at the `config/cli-config.php` for how to register the custom type in Doctrine.

-See any of the `src/Model/Entities/*` table class files for using the helper traits etc.
+See one of the `src/Model/Entities/*` table class files for using the helper traits etc.

 ## Why make this project?

-If this project was just another UUID v4 (random) library there would be little point as there are already several fine ones out there for PHP, but where they just do UUIDs this library tries to solve a limitation in common database designs as well.
-The limitation is how database engines typically generate their IDs which I'll detail next.
+There already exists several fine UUID v4 (random) libraries for PHP, so it would make little sense to make another one if that was all it did.
+In addition to UUIDs this library tries to solve a limitation in database designs.
+I'll detail the database limitation this library tries to overcome next.

 ### Database Engine Limitation

 Database engines be they MySQL, PostgreSQL, SQLite, or any other all have some way to generate sequences for ID columns.
-How they do it is nearly as varies as the engines themselves since ID generation falls outside of the existing SQL standards, but the end result is generally the same in that you end up with a simple auto-incrementing integer sequence.
+How they do it is nearly as varies as the engines themselves since ID generation falls outside of the existing SQL standards, but the result is generally the same in that you end up with a simple auto-incrementing integer sequence.
 So where does the limitation come in and how is it bad?
 Two words: auto-incrementing and sequence.
 Add two more words: bad actors.
 Combining these four words and some of you may